JeddBrierley/nlqg-gamma-core/README.md

+Exciting Update: EunoiaOmegaEngine v1.2 Now Available!

+We are thrilled to announce the release of EunoiaOmegaEngine v1.2, a significant advancement in coherence-aware, morally-aligned reasoning agents.
+This latest version introduces:
+	•	Entropic Logic Constraints: Ensures logical consistency and empirical validity in all inferences.
+	•	Geometric Coherence Metrics: Dynamically assesses and maintains internal harmony across reasoning processes.
+	•	Moral Reflection Gates: Guarantees that outputs align with predefined ethical standards.
+	•	Reflexive Suppression Mechanisms: Self-regulates to suppress outputs deviating from coherence and ethical parameters.
+	•	Philosophical Injection Stabilizers: Incorporates philosophical insights to maintain stability during complex reasoning tasks.

+Why This Matters:
+EunoiaOmegaEngine v1.2 represents a leap forward in developing epistemically regulated agent architectures, offering a robust framework for simulating aligned consciousness and ethical reasoning in AI systems.

+We invite you to explore the capabilities of EunoiaOmegaEngine v1.2 and join us in pushing the boundaries of ethical AI development.

 # nlqg-gamma-core: AGI & Recursive Feedback Loop Framework

 Welcome to the **nlqg-gamma-core** repository, where we explore advanced AGI development, self-regulating systems, and recursive feedback loops in LLMs (Large Language Models).
 This code represents a unique intersection of machine learning, physics, and cognitive theory aimed at creating self-aware systems that can introspect, adapt, and regulate their own epistemic drift.